top of page

 In 2013 and 2014, Turkey did not even televise the competition on its network, TRT.
 The conservative broadcaster revealed it had been displeased at Conchita Wurst competing in the 2014 competition.

-The broadcaster stated in 2018 that,
+The broadcaster stated in 2018 that:

 "As a public broadcaster, we also cannot broadcast live at 9 p.m. — when children are still awake — someone like the bearded Austrian who wore a skirt, do not believe in genders and says that he is both a man and a woman.”

 Since 2013, there have been many rumours about Turkey's return to Eurovision.
-Each year, fans eagerly await the announcement of competing countries, but each year, we are left disappointed at the exclusion of Turkey in the list
+Each year, fans eagerly await the announcement of competing countries, but each year, we are left disappointed at the exclusion of Turkey from the list

-In Aussievision's own Eurovision fan survey, Turkey comes out on top each year when participants are asked which nation they would like to see return.
+As already mentioned, in Aussievision's own Eurovision fan survey, Turkey comes out on top each year when participants are asked which nation they would like to see return.

 In the years following their withdrawal, Turkey continued to show little interest in returning citing "a lack of moral standards".